richardtallent/column-aligner/README.md

 ### Multi-cursor selection alignment

-If you select more than range using Visual Studio Code's multi-cursor feature, it will align each row to the nearest tab stop of the greated cursor column.
+If you select more than range using multi-cursor selection, it will align each row to the nearest tab stop of the greated cursor column.

-Describe specific features of your extension including screenshots of your extension in action.
-Image paths are relative to this README file.

-For example if there is an image subfolder under your extension project workspace:

 ![Multi-cursor selection alignment](images/Example1.gif)